rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 Well done!
 You've made it to the end of the book!
 We'd like to thank you for joining us on this tour of Rust.
-You're now ready to go out and implement your own Rust projects.
+You're now ready to go out and implement your own Rust projects or help with other people's.
 Remember there's a community of other Rustaceans who would love to help you with any challenges you encounter on your Rust journey.